exoworld-eu/exoworld-eu.github.io/pages/science.md

 <h3><li>Exoplanet atmospheres and habitability</li></h3>

-Currently, the most successful exoplanet planet detection methods are -
+Some of the exoplanet planet detection and characterisation methods that we make use of are -

 <h2> Transit </h2>